HaroldAnthony/harryblogs-two/README.md

                    <p> 3) small color preview box - I also realized that the color I used, in a h1 tag, was a Tailwind color, and I just had to install the Tailwind CSS IntelliSense extension (Before this, I
                    found out that color boxes did appear beside color values in a css file)

+04-07-2024 15:11 - Moving onto the back-end part of the project, upon the completion of the basic vanilla front-end styling and functionalities.